erudita/weewx-mqtt/README.md

 ## How to use ##
 Create container with mount points for Volumes or fileshares thus:
-/data  (weewx.conf, MSqllite db)
+- /data        (etc/weewx.conf, data/MSqllitedb)
-/public_html generated html/NOAA reports
+- /public_html generated html/NOAA reports